SouthGreenPlatform/tutorials/_pages/cluster-itrop/Slurm.md

 $ cat slurm-20303_19.out
 I am Slurm job 20323, array job 20303, and array task 19.{% endhighlight %}

+### Submit a R job
+You can use the same syntax than before for Slurm.
+You just have to launch your R script with the R script command

+{% highlight bash %}#!/bin/bash
+## Define the job name
+#SBATCH --job-name=test
+## Define the output file
+#SBATCH --output=res.txt
+## Define the number of tasks
+#SBATCH --ntasks=1
+## Define the execution time limit
+#SBATCH --time=10:00
+## Define 100Mo of memory per cpu
+#SBATCH --mem-per-cpu=100
+Rscript script.R #launch the R script script.R {% endhighlight %}

-## Submit a job with several command in parallel at the same time
+### Submit a job with several command in parallel at the same time

 You have to use the options `--ntasks` and `--cpus-per-task`